AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 </p>

 According to Google Scholar, 1460 papers have been up to now published concerning crowd detection.
 There are a myriad of areas where crowd detection intervenes.
-The figure below shows some of them.
+The figure Fig. 2 shows some of them.

 <p align="center">
   <img width="254" height="40"  src="/assets/images/crowd_detection/crowd_detection_app.png">